merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 {:.notice}
 This functionality is available since anvi'o `v5.2` (here is the original contribution from Mahmoud Yousef).

 Gene clusters are good, but not all gene clusters are created equal.
-By simply inspecting them you can have see differing levels of disagreements between amino acid sequences across different genomes in each gene cluster.
+By simply inspecting the alignments within just a few of gene clusters, you can witness differing levels of disagreements between amino acid sequences across different genomes.

 ### Concept of homogeneity